 Q: If we bring in additional cleaning supplies and chemicals to sanitize or disinfect the workplace, are there OSHA issues that need to be considered?

 A: Yes.
 Common sanitizers and sterilizers could contain hazardous chemicals.
-Where workers are exposed to hazardous chemicals, use household cleaners more frequently than everyday household rates, or new chemicals are introduced into the workplace, employers must comply with OSHA’s Hazard Communication standard.
+Where workers are exposed to hazardous chemicals, use household cleaners more frequently than everyday household rates, or new chemicals are introduced into the workplace, employers must comply with OSHA’s Hazard Communication Standard.
 Among other things, employees should be trained on the specific hazards of the chemicals to which they may be exposed, as well as the steps that they should take in the event that there is an accidental spill or if there are steps that the employee should take if they get a chemical in their eyes or on their skin.
 Employers should also consider whether additional PPE would be required, such as gloves, masks, sleeves, or aprons.
 Also, the CDC has issued guidance on cleaning after an employee or person in the workplace has been diagnosed with COVID-19.

 Q: Do employers have safety obligations to employees who are working from home?

 A: In some cases, yes.
 In 2000, OSHA stated that its policy was not to hold employers liable for employees’ home offices, and that OSHA does not expect employers to inspect the home offices of their employees.
 OSHA generally does not conduct inspections inside homes, and employers are certainly not required to ensure the safety of non-working areas of their employees’ homes.
-OSHA may take a different approach to home-based manufacturing or assembly operations, however.
+However, OSHA may take a different approach to home-based manufacturing or assembly operations.
 Nevertheless, employers may be required to report serious injuries or fatalities to OSHA, and record injuries for home-based employees.
 In some cases as well, employers could face workers’ compensation claims from employees who were working at home and should take steps to assess potential coverage for such claims.
 For these reasons, when employees set up home offices, safety should be part of the discussion.
 To reduce the risk of liability, employers should understand what portion of the home employees are using and what times of day employees are working.

 Q: Do employers need to record COVID-19 illnesses on our OSHA 300 logs?

 A: In some cases, yes.
 OSHA requires employers to record work-related illnesses, which, unlike the flu or the common cold, could include COVID-19, if the employee was exposed to the virus while working.
 Employers are required to assess whether an employee contracted the illness while at work based on the circumstances.
 Employers should be cautious of “over-recording” illnesses, as an over-report of illnesses will result in the employer maintaining unusually high numbers of lost days for injuries or illnesses, which could create difficulties for businesses that need to disclose injury and illness records when bidding for work or could result in an inspection.
 In addition, hospitalization and fatalities involving work-related COVID-19 would likely trigger mandatory reporting obligations to OSHA.